Universities in Newcastle: 2024 Student Guide

 Student Accomodation

-The cost of living in northeast England is relatively affordable compared to other parts of the UK.
-For student housing at one of the universities in Newcastle, you can find affordable on-campus accommodation or a flat within the city and can expect to pay £300-£600 monthly plus the cost of bills.
+Living in Newcastle is relatively affordable since the cost of living in northeast England is generally lower than in other parts of the UK.
+Students can find affordable on-campus accommodation or a flat within the city and can expect to pay £300-£600 monthly plus the cost of bills.

 Places to Study